Single-bullet theory: Number and sequence of the shots

 This report had been transmitted by United Press International (UPI) reporter Merriman Smith from a radio telephone located in the front seat of the press car in the Presidential motorcade, six cars behind the President's limousine.
 Smith's communication with the Dallas UPI office was made less than a minute after the shots were heard, as his car entered the Stemmons freeway en route to Dallas' Parkland Memorial Hospital.

 Merriman Smith's dispatch was the first of many reports.
 Photographers Robert Jackson and Tom Dillard riding in a car in the motorcade heard three shots.
 The Dallas Morning News reporter Mary Woodward described hearing three shots as she stood in front of the Texas School Book Depository.

 There has been some controversy regarding the number of shots fired during the assassination.
 The Warren Commission concluded that three shots were fired.
-The vast majority of witnesses claim to have heard three, but there are some witnesses who could recall only one or two shots.
-A few witnesses thought there were four or more shots.
-Of 178 witnesses whose evidence was compiled by the House Select Committee on Assassinations (HSCA), 132 reported hearing exactly three shots, 17 recalled hearing two, 7 said they heard two or three shots (total: 88%).
-A total of 6 people said they thought they heard four shots, and 9 said they were not sure how many shots they heard.
+Of 178 witnesses whose evidence was compiled by the House Select Committee on Assassinations (HSCA), the vast majority, 132 (74%), reported hearing exactly three shots, 17 (9.5%) recalled hearing two, 7 (4%) said they heard two or three shots (total: 88%).
+A total of 6 people (3%) said they thought they heard four shots, and 9 (5%) said they were not sure how many shots they heard.
 Another 7 people said they thought they heard 1, 5, 6, or 8 shots.